 Maria : A Journal of Marian Studies

-We wish to attract new research relating to the Virgin Mary in the fields
+We wish to attract new research relating to the Virgin

-of theology, philosophy, literature, history, visual culture, music, sociology,
+history, visual culture, music, sociology, anthropology

-anthropology and psychology.
-In addition, the journal will include translations
+and psychology.
+In addition, the journal includes

-of texts not previously available in English, together with book reviews and
+translations of texts not previously available in English,

-short communications.
 We encourage original contributions from Marian

 scholars of all religious traditions and none.